Albatros B.II: Germany

-First flying in 1914, large numbers of the B.II were built and, though it was relegated from front-line service in 1915 following the introduction of the armed C-type two-seaters, the B.II remained in service as a trainer until 1918 and was still operated by the Swedish Air Force in 1919 and by the Polish Air Force during the Polish-Soviet war of 1920.
-A B.II from Feldflieger Abteilung 41 was the one of the first landplanes (as opposed to Zeppelin) to drop bombs on England that caused some damage; on April 16, 1915, ten bombs were dropped by hand in the area of Sittingbourne and Faversham.
+During 1914, the B.II established a world altitude record of 4,500 m (14,800 ft).

+A B.II from Feldflieger Abteilung 41 was one of the first landplanes (as opposed to Zeppelin) to drop bombs on England that caused some damage; on 16 April 1915, ten bombs were dropped by hand in the area of Sittingbourne and Faversham.
 No significant damage or casualties resulted.